hmc-cs121-admin/git-pm-workflow/pm-system-activity.md

   don't have one, create one now.
 - You have Git 2+ installed and configured.
 - You know how to open a terminal and generally work from the command-line.
-- You know enough of vi or vim to edit, move around in, save, and quit files.
+- You know enough of `vi`/`vim` or another command-line editor to edit, move around in, save, and quit files.

 ## Form teams